A Reading Between Medicine and Trading

 Pain, in physiology as in financial markets, is not a dysfunction but a form of information: it is the signal that allows the system to evolve and preserve itself.

-Distinguishing between a theoretical model and a trading system is not just a matter of definitions, but of operational survival.
-Too often, insights are mistaken for pre-packaged strategies.
+Distinguishing between a model and a trading system is not just a matter of definitions but of operational survival.
+Too often, insights are mistaken for ready-made strategies.

-Many financial “experts” seem to have an extraordinary talent for predicting the market.
+Many experts seem to have a knack for predicting market trends.
 But is this really the case?
-The forecasting scam uses probability to create the illusion of accuracy.
+The prediction fraud uses probability to create the illusion of accuracy.

 Just like learning to ride a bike, trading requires practice, resilience, and the courage to make mistakes.
 Theory is valuable, but experience is essential.